chavanshashank/action-release-debugapk/README.md

 ### Secrets

-You'll need to provide this secret token to use the action (for publishing the APK). **Enter these secrets in your Settings > Secrets create that token as follows:**
+You'll need to provide this secret token to use the action (for publishing the APK).
+Enter these secrets in your **Repo Settings > Secrets create that token as follows:**

 * **TOKEN**: Create a new [access token](https://github.com/settings/tokens) with `repo` access.